jeffpar/pcjs/software/pcx86/sys/windows/1.02/index.md

 ### Directory of Windows 1.02 (FONT)

-     Volume in drive A is FONT
+     Volume in drive A has no label
      Directory of A:\

     PIF          <DIR>       1-15-86   5:37p